stadust/demonlist-guidelines/270_Low_Detail_Modes/000_existing.md

 Completing a level with an LDM built into the rated version on the servers will always be acceptable for records on the list.

-LDMs published by a level’s creator are also acceptable for records as long as they match the gameplay of the rated level on the servers.
+LDMs published by a level’s creator are also acceptable for records as long as they match the gameplay of the rated version on the servers.

 ## Pointercrate Account